baetyl/baetyl/doc/us-en/tutorials/Config-interpretation.md

   path: The default is `empty`(none configuration), that is, it does not print to the file.
 If the path is specified, it is output to the file(due to the path).
   level: The default value is `info`, log level, support `debug`、`info`、`warn` and `error`.
   format: The default value is `text`, log print format, support `text` and `json`.
-  console: The default value is `false`, means whether print the log to terminal or not.
   age:
     max: The default value is `15`, means maximum number of days the log file is kept.
   size: